top of page

 • Dec 15, 2025

-• 2 min read
+• 3 min read

+If you’re a small business owner, there’s a good chance most of your website visitors are coming from their phone.
 They’re not sitting at a desk.
 They’re on the sofa, on a lunch break, or standing outside a job site looking for a quick answer.

 And yet, so many small business websites are still designed as if everyone is browsing on a laptop.